 - Saving Private Ryan: Caparzo tries to give Fish a letter to his father after he's shot, but he wants it recopied so his family won't see the bloodstains on the original.

-- The film of Tin Tin had a dying man highlight letters on a newspaper using his bloody fingerprints to spell out a ship's name.
+- The Adventures of Tintin had a dying man highlight letters on a newspaper using his bloody fingerprints to spell out a ship's name.

 - The Avengers: After Coulson is killed, Nick Fury presents his beloved collection of Captain America collector's cards to the team, still wet with his blood.
 After the team has gone to face Loki, Agent Hill says the cards were in his locker, at which point Fury admits he needed something to motivate them.